hmcts/finrem-ccd-definitions/test/functional/README.md

 # functional tests

-## How to run functional tests against AAT
+## How to run functional test against AAT

 1) import these evn variables